StackVista/stackstate-docs/setup/cli/cli-stac.md

 {% endtab %}
 {% tab title="MacOS" %}

-Open a terminal and execute the steps below.
+Open a terminal and run the steps below.
 This can be done one step at a time, or all together as a single script.

 ```bash
 # Step 1 - Download latest version for x86_64 (Intel) or arm64 (M1).